Supply chain disruption: 10 tips for improving resilience

 Tip 9: Supply chain planning is fundamental.

 Every supply chain is comprised of crucial yet all-too-often siloed functions such as sales and operations planning (S&OP), forecasting and demand, response and supply, demand-driven replenishment, and inventory planning.
-Cloud connectivity, smart technologies, and solid supply chain planning strategies can integrate these functions to help analyse and leverage data and insights from across the business.
+Cloud connectivity, smart technologies, and solid supply chain planning strategies can integrate these functions to help analyze and leverage data and insights from across the business.
 The goal-setting and self-auditing processes in the “early preparation stage” above can help build a culture of better communication and responsiveness across your entire supply chain.
 And software solutions that integrate these business planning functions are at the heart of today’s supply chain agility and resilience.
 Technologies like AI, machine learning, advanced analytics, and IoT all come together to deliver supply chain planning capabilities that are powerful and fast.

-Although it can seem like a daunting task to optimise often decades-old supply chain operations, it doesn’t have to happen all at once.
+Although it can seem like a daunting task to optimize often decades-old supply chain operations, it doesn’t have to happen all at once.
 Every step you take toward a more strategic and visible supply chain makes you that much more resilient.
 A good start can simply be to map all the people and functions in your supply chain from end-to-end.
 Get those team leaders talking to each other.
 Learn firsthand where the most fixable problems are and where the lowest-hanging fruit is for quick and easy wins to jump-start your supply chain transformation.

 Improve supply chain resilience now